Colorado Attorney Discusses Guardianship Versus Conservatorship in Colorado

 If someone you know needs a conservator or guardian, it is important to act fast to preserve your loved-one’s home, health, and financial wellbeing.
 Both a conservatorship and guardianship start with a court filing and notice to interested parties.
 Because conservatorship and guardianships can become unexpectedly contested, we recommend speaking with our conservatorship and guardianship attorneys during an assessment to learn about your options.
 You can schedule an assessment here.

 How it all factors into your Colorado estate plan

 An incapacitated person cannot appoint his/her own guardian or conservator, nor can an incapacitated person appoint a medical or financial power of attorney.
 However, in the event that the incapacitated person executed a good estate plan before becoming incapacitated, guardianships and conservatorships can generally be avoided.

 For many parents of minor children, one of the primary reasons to create a will is to appoint a guardian for their children should they no longer be present or able to do so themselves.
 And when determining a conservator for a minor child, the court will consider a person named in the will of the last parent to die, along with the wishes of the child if he/she is 12 years of age or older (though the court is not bound by the parents’ or the child’s choice).

 Creating a good estate plan while you’re healthy and capable is a good way to ensure that your wishes are known for the future care and protection of yourself and your children should the unthinkable become a reality.

 Meet Robinson & Henry’s estate planning attorneys

 Robinson & Henry’s estate planning attorney and probate, can assist you through the process of creating an estate plan from start to finish.
-It’s also recommended that you consult with an estate planning and probate attorney like Michael if you would like to file a petition for conservatorship or guardianship of a friend or family member.
+It’s also recommended that you consult with an estate planning and probate attorney if you would like to file a petition for conservatorship or guardianship of a friend or family member.
 Start by scheduling a consultation today; call (303) 688-0944 to make an appointment.